Daniel-Himself/KnightsMove-Zebra/README.md

 Wall Tiles -navigate around wall tiles, adding an obstacle to your strategic movements.

+<h3>Board</h3>

+The board consists of 8x8 squares, allowing the knight, as well as the king and queen, to exit at one end of the board and re-enter at the other end, demonstrating rotational or cyclic movement.

 <h3>How to Play</h3>

 Use standard chess moves for Horse.